PDF to JPG

 What resolution are the output JPG images?

-The output resolution depends on the image size setting you choose.
-Higher settings produce larger, more detailed images suitable for printing, while lower settings create smaller files ideal for web use or email attachments.
+Output resolution depends on the image size setting you choose.
+Higher scale factors produce larger, more detailed images suitable for printing (150–300 DPI equivalent), while lower settings create smaller files ideal for web use or email attachments at 72–96 DPI.

 Can I convert just specific pages to JPG?

 The tool converts all pages by default.
-You can then download only the specific page images you need.
-If you want to work with a subset of pages, use the Split tool first to extract those pages, then convert the result to JPG.
+Download only the specific page images you need from the results.
+To pre-select pages, use the Split tool first to extract specific pages into a separate PDF, then convert that smaller file to JPG.

 Can I convert a PDF to JPG on a mobile device?

 Yes.
-The tool runs in any modern mobile browser including Safari on iOS and Chrome on Android.
-The rendering and conversion process executes on your phone or tablet without requiring any app installation.
-You can save the resulting JPG images directly to your camera roll.
+The tool runs in any modern mobile browser on iOS and Android.
+The rendering and conversion executes on your phone or tablet without any app installation.
+You can save resulting JPG images directly to your camera roll or photo library.

 How do JPG exports compare to PNG for document quality?